sumotoy/DigisparkArduinoIntegration/libraries/DigisparkSoftRcPulseOut/Readme.md

 **SoftRcPulseOut** is pseudo-asynchronous library designed to generate RC pulse signals.
 RC pulse signals are intended to command servos, **E**lectronic **S**peed **C**ontrollers (**ESC**), Brushless Controllers and any devices expecting such a command signal.
 Static and dynamic object allocation are both supported.
-Dynamic deallocation is supported for **SoftRcPulseOut** allocated dynamically.
+Dynamic deallocation is supported for **SoftRcPulseOut** instance allocated dynamically.

 Some examples of use cases:
 -------------------------